Phineapple18/GhostSpectator/README.md

 # GhostSpectator (2.0.2)
 Plugin for the "SCP: Secret Laboratory" game, that allows players to turn into Ghosts: Tutorials undetectable to alive players and not affecting the round.
-Depending on the config, Ghosts can perform various activities, such as teleporting to alive players or random rooms, practising target shooting or challenging another Ghost to a duel.
+Depending on the config, Ghosts can perform various activities f.e teleport to alive players or random rooms, spawn a toy or challenge another Ghost to a duel.

 ## Features
 - Ghosts can pass through most doors.